 Home School Attendance Areas

 Students residing in the home school attendance area of an elementary school shall attend that school unless otherwise granted a School Transfer/Placement Within the School District (Parent Choice) through the Administrative Services office at 743-5006.
-Parental choice requests should be turned in during the two week Kindergarten Enrollment period and are processed after the Kindergarten Enrollment period for the 2017-18 school year.
+Parental choice requests should be turned in during the two week Kindergarten Enrollment period that happens in December.